berkawy/NLP/README.md

 # NLP
-Multilingual Sentiment Analysis project for NLP course at the GUC
+Movie Sentiment Analysis project for NLP course at the GUC